Caesarsage/100DaysDSA/contributions.md

-# Thanks for wanting to contribute !!!
+# Thanks for wanting to contribute

-##### Follow the simple method to make contribution on an even better solution (in language is welcomed):
+##### Follow the simple method to make contribution on an even better solution (any language is welcomed)

 - Fork the repository
 - Clone the forked repository